 2. Do any of your clients come back (repeat clients)?

-It’s true that because of the expense of having a book ghosted, not all clients can afford to hire-out more than one book.
+It’s true that because of the expense of having a book ghosted, not all clients can afford to hire a ghostwriter for more than one book.
 But, have you had any clients request a second project with you?

 If you have, you can be assured you’re doing something right.